 In June 2006, the FASB issued FIN 48, which clarifies the accounting for uncertainty in tax positions.
-FIN 48 requires that the Company recognize the impact of a tax position in the Company's financial statements if that position is more likely than not of being sustained on audit, based on the technical merits of the position.
+FIN 48 requires that the Company recognize the impact of a tax position in the Company's financial statements if that position is more likely than not to be sustained in an audit, based on the technical merits of the position.
 The provisions of FIN 48 became effective as of the beginning of the Company's 2007 fiscal year, with the cumulative effect of the change in accounting principle recorded as an adjustment to opening retained earnings.

 Due to the international nature of the Company's business, the Company is subject from time to time to reviews and audits by the foreign taxing authorities of the various jurisdictions in which it conducts business throughout the world.
 In 1999, the Company implemented a duty valuation methodology with respect to the importation of certain products into Japan.
 For purposes of the import transactions at issue, the Company had taken the position that, under applicable customs law, there was a sale between the manufacturer and the Company's Japanese subsidiary, and that customs duties should be assessed on the manufacturer's invoice.
 The Valuation Department of the Yokohama customs authorities reviewed and approved this methodology at that time, and it had been reviewed on several occasions by the audit division of the Japan customs authorities since then.
 In connection with subsequent audits in 2004, the Yokohama customs authorities assessed the Company additional duties and penalties on these products imported into Japan from October 2002 to October 2004, based on a different valuation methodology than what was previously approved.
 With respect to the periods under audit, the customs authorities took the position that the relevant import transaction involved a sale between the Company's U.S. affiliate and its Japan subsidiary and that duties should be assessed on the value of that transaction.
 The Company disputed this assessment.
 The Company also disputed the amount of duties it was required to pay on products imported from November of 2004 to June of 2005 for similar reasons.
 The total amount assessed or in dispute is approximately \$25.0 million, net of any recovery of consumption taxes.
-Effective July 1, 2005, the Company implemented some modifications to the Company's business structure in Japan after that time.
+Effective July 1, 2005, the Company implemented some modifications to the Company's business structure in Japan and in the United States that the Company believes will eliminate any further customs valuation disputes with respect to product imports in Japan after that time.